elasticspoon/personal_site/_posts/2025/01/30/2025-01-30-ci_overview.md

 bundle exec rubocop
 ```

-The idea is that these are the same scripts that a developer could run locally on there machine to lint and run in CI.
+The idea is that these are the same scripts that a developer could run locally on their machine as in CI.

 The `docker-compose` looks something like this: